appcalipse/meet-with-wallet-contracts/README.md

-# Advanced Sample Hardhat Project
+# Meet with Wallet smart contracts

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.